Recipe: Watermelon Mint Frosé

 Let it be known that the unofficial cocktail of summer 2016 is frosé (frozen rosé wine).
 Bon Appétit came out with a simple recipe in June, and the internet grabbed on with full force.
-Here's Kitchn's own riff on the recipe, with the addition of juicy watermelon and mint.
-It's equally refreshing as it is easy to make.
+Here’s Kitchn’s own riff on the recipe, with the addition of juicy watermelon and mint.
+It’s as equally refreshing as it is easy to make.

 This cocktail requires a little prep the day before, but once everything is ready, it only takes about a minute to make.
 A couple of notes on preparation and ingredients: The rosé loses some of its color when you freeze it, so it’s best to pick something on the darker side.
 You also want to make sure you freeze your watermelon cubes individually so that the cubes don’t clump together – this will hurt your blender and it will take longer to blend.
 I’d also recommend making the mint simple syrup the day before, as the mint flavor gets stronger with time.

 Watermelon Mint Frosé

 (750-ml) bottle rosé wine (preferably something on the darker, bolder side)

 fresh mint leaves, plus more for garnish

 - 1/4 cup

 Pour the rosé into ice cube trays and freeze until solid, at least 6 hours or preferably overnight.
 At the same time, place the watermelon on a baking sheet lined with parchment paper and arrange them so that the cubes are not touching each other.
 Freeze for at least 2 hours, then transfer the watermelon into a container or zip-top bag and keep frozen.
 Meanwhile, make the mint simple syrup.